What is Robocopy?

 - Multithreaded copying

 Unfortunately, Robocopy (vs Rsync) to move files has a set of limitations and bugs.
 It is a perfect solution for a single user sharing a few files within Windows OS.
-However, when it comes to scaling, Robocopy users can run into problems and a Robocopy alternative should be considered.
+However, when it comes to scaling, users can run into problems and a Robocopy alternative should be considered.

-Robocopy only works with Windows OS.
+Moving files with Robocopy only works with Windows OS.
 If some of your machines use other operating systems, say Linux, you won’t be able to create a two-way channel.
-Having a platform independent product as an alternative to Robocopy, like Resilio Connect solves this problem.
+Having a platform independent product as an alternative to Robocopy, like Resilio Connect, solves this problem.

 The only possible way to make Robocopy faster is by using multithreading.
 Multithreading is the ability of a central processing unit (CPU) to execute multiple processes or threads concurrently, supported by the operating system.
 So the speed of file processing with Robocopy vs. an alternative depends on the number of CPUs.

 Peer-to-peer solutions like Resilio Connect are free of any kind of CPU limitations.
 The more peers are available, the higher processing speed is vs. the speed limit experienced with Robocopy.

 Robocopy works initially with folders.
-If you need to synchronize or backup a file, it takes additional effort.
+If you need Robocopy to sync files or folder, it takes additional effort.
 To move files using Robocopy, files need to be selected or excluded using the optional filespec filtering argument.
 Filespecs can only refer to the filenames relative to the folders already selected for copying.
 Fully-qualified path names are not supported.
 It also implies dealing with errors.
 This behavior is a drawback when dealing with particular files within a large folder hierarchy.

-Most other tools, including Resilio Connect, rsync, and other vendor-specific utilities work with both files and folders.
+Most other Robocopy alternatives, including Resilio Connect, rsync, and other vendor-specific utilities work with both files and folders.

 Robocopy can experience file size limitations, as Robocopy can’t handle terabyte-sized files.
 Windows has a certain amount of memory pool space that it can allocate to programs, if the program uses all the memory available from that pool, errors start occurring.

-Resilio Connect as an alternative to Robocopy optimizes the checksum calculations so that it can sync files of any size very fast, eliminating entirely the file size limitation seen with Robocopy and allowing for exceptional fast file transfer speeds.
+Resilio Connect as an alternative to Robocopy optimizes the checksum calculations so that it can sync files of any size, eliminating entirely the file size limitation seen with Robocopy and allowing for exceptional fast file transfer speeds.